Eucalyptus glaucescens Guthega

 3 litre stock mature year 3 stock are now a good size at around 4 to 5ft tall (1.4-1.6m) up to 6-7ft tall (180-210cm)

 5 litre stock are fantastic trees some at around 160-180cm tall and some taller at up to 8-9ft (240-270cm) tall

 Mature and Large specimens in 12 litre ready now.
 They have been grown on for several years and have considerable trunk collateral - nice and fat.

-20 litre pots some now and a new batch ready May 2019
+20 litre pots some now and a new batch ready late Spring 2020

-45 litre multistems are amazing big bushes ready now - shipped by pallet line network
+45 litre multistems are amazing big bushes ready again Summer 2020 - shipped by pallet line network

 Fabulous 100 litre multistemmed bushes ready now - shipped via pallet-line network